 - Cooperative members serve Gutsch in their establishments and/or can resell Gutsch to private individuals.

-Prices for end consumers range from CHF 3.70 to 3.95/L. Each business decides its own selling price within this range, based on its own costs.
+Prices for end consumers range between 3.70 to 3.95 CHF/l.
+Each establishment decides the sales price within this range for itself, based on its own expenses.

-The selling price of Gutsch to cooperative members varies between CHF 2.40/L and CHF 2.80/L, depending on the quantity ordered.
+The sales price of Gutsch to cooperative members varies between 2.40 CHF/l to 2.80 CHF/l, depending on the quantity ordered.

 The Gutsch Cooperative

-More benefit for all - that's what we decided at Gutsch.
-The more businesses participate in Gutsch, the better the conditions for everyone.
+More benefit for everyone—that's what we decided at Gutsch .
+The more companies participate in Gutsch, the better the conditions for everyone.
 That is the goal of a cooperative.
-On our website we write:
+On our website, we write:

-Together we move forward.
-The more people who participate in the Gutsch Cooperative, the more attractive we can make the framework conditions for everyone.
-The cooperative has the signaling effect of a movement.
-The more cafes in Switzerland that join forces for the same cause, the more incentives will be created for the production of organic oats.
+Together we go further.
+The more people who participate in the Gutsch cooperative, the more attractive we can make the framework conditions for everyone.
+The cooperative has the signal effect of a movement.
+The more cafés in Switzerland join forces for the same cause, the more incentives for the production of organic oats will be created.
 And we all benefit from that.

 and Philipp Schallberger Kaffeemacher:innen